When a business goes into liquidation, one of the key areas of focus is the handling of its intellectual property (IP).

 Need Advice?

-For more information on valuing your intellectual property, if you are considering liquidating, contact Company Debt today.
+If you are considering liquidating and would like more information on valuing your intellectual property, contact Company Debt today.
 We provide free, confidential advice on company debt and business recovery solutions to help resolve your situation quickly and painlessly.
 Call 0800 074 6757.